hindol/git-tutorial/GETTING-STARTED-WITH-GIT.md

 > `Initialized empty Git repository in git-tutorial/examples/prime/.git/`

 ## Create Content
-Let us say, you are asked to write a prime number generator in C++ by your teacher.
+Let us say, you are asked to write a prime number checker in C++ by your teacher.
 So we are going to create a bare-bones C++ file called `prime.cpp`.

 Create a file named `prime.cpp` inside your prime directory and paste the following,